OrionReed/tldraw-graph-layout/README.md

 3. You can hit the "🔦" button to highlight shapes in the graph

 ### Behaviour
-- Any shapes connected with arrows are included in the graph layout (this extends to videos, frames, and all other shapes)
+- *Any* shapes connected with arrows are included in the graph layout (this includes videos, frames, etc)
-- When you select a shape, it will be "fixed" so you can move it around.
-Deselect to unfreeze.
+- While a shape is selected it will not be moved by the graph layout.
+Deselect to let those shapes move.

 ### Constraints
-- Making a shape red will fix it in place
+- Making a shape red will constrain it vertically
-- Light blue arrows create an alignment constraint between two shapes
+- Making a shape blue will constrain it horizontally
 - Much more interesting constraints are possible, PRs welcome!

 ## Setup